alissatroiano/MS-1/README.md

 The website also includes positive user testimonials from current studio members:

-> As a yoga student, I am happy that I can find Infinity’s address from any device, so I know when to go!
+> As a yoga student, I am happy that I can find Infinity’s address from any device, so I know where to go!
+> - Octavia Bliss

+> As a member, I love that I can find class details on Infinity's website, so I know exactly when to go!
+> - Daniel Zen

-> "As an Infinity member, I love that I can contact the studio online, so I don’t have to go out of my way."
+> As an Infinity member, I can reach out to the studio from their website, so I never have to go out of my way.
-- Sara Solar
+> - Sara Solar

+Here are some other user stories that were created during the planning phase of this project:

 > As an Infinity member, I love that I can read more about yoga and meditation on their website, so I know exactly what I'm paying for!
+> - Mob Barley

+> As a user, I can navigate the page easily, so I don't get frustrated or confused.
-> - Daniel Zen
+> - John Doe, Infinity Member

-> As an Infinity member, I am able to quickly find class times on their website, so I don't have to spend too much time clicking around!
+> As a user, I can click a link and move to a different section of the page, so I don't have to scroll around looking for content.
+> - Jane Doe, Infinity Member

+> As a user, I can tell that I am on a yoga website immediately, so I do not get confused.
-> - Octavia Bliss
+> - John Doe, Infinity Member

 # Features